shadibadria/Assembler_compiler/README.md

 - Second pass: complete the instruction table and Create output files.

--Output files:
+- Output files:
-Filename.ob - object file contain all the opcode in hex.
+- 1)Filename.ob - object file contain all the opcode in hex.
-Filename.ext - extern file contains all extern labels Filename.ent - entry file contains all entry labels.
+- 2)Filename.ext - extern file contains all extern labels
+- 3)Filename.ent - entry file contains all entry labels.

 ## how to use ?